To increase the number of individual employers and PAs who are able to access training, we offer grant opportunities to ULOs that:

 - managing staff

-- boundaries and expectations
+- boundaries and expectations of the employer and employee relationship

 - training to support specific conditions (e.g. autism, dementia etc.)